notaz/picodrive/platform/base_readme.txt

 JP: jp_mcd1_9112.bin jp_mcd1_9111.bin
 these files can also be zipped.

-The game must be dumped to ISO format, but BIN can be used too.
-If you want CD music, you must use ISO+mp3 files.
-Audio from BIN files won't be read at all.
-Also BIN files are usually larger, so it's better to use ISO.
+The game must be dumped to ISO format, but CUE/BIN can be used too.
+When using CUE/BIN, you must load .cue file from the menu, or else the emu will not find audio tracks.
+CUE/BIN usually takes a lot of space, so it can be converted to cue/cso/mp3 by using bin_to_cso_mp3 tool, which is included with the emulator.
+See readme in the bin_to_cso_mp3/ directory for details.

 ISO+mp3 files can be named similarly as for other emus.
 Here are some examples:

 SonicCD.iso             data track